Reveal Video Coaching

 Research Goals & My Contribution

 Reveal’s coaching features had a rolling release, meaning that there was overlap between the previously mentioned explorative phase and the post-launch validation stage, which began in Q4 of 2023 and continued into 2025.
 Our team’s focus was now to evaluate the usefulness, effectiveness, and longevity of the new coaching platform through a customer beta, post launch interviews, and a recurring post launch survey.
-My contributions to this phase of work focused on post-launch interviews for desktop and mobile experience.
+My contributions to this phase of work focused on post-launch surveys and interviews.
 The following projects from the timeline above were my primary focus at this stage:

 4. Impact